hahuja2612/CS580-Program2/README.md

 In the second program you will create a library file containing 4 functions.
 I have provided driver code that runs and tests your library code.
 You will need to create a second file that can be included in the driver code so the compiler can link them into an executable.

-To include a file in c, you use the preprocessing statement #include and the name of the file as a string at the top of your code.
+To include a file in c, use the preprocessing statement `#include` and the name of the file as a string at the top of your code.
 I have included a file called “mylib.h” in the driver code provided.
 This means you must write all of your code in a file called “mylib.h” and place it in the same directory as the provided driver code for the program to compile.

 * For this part of the program you will implement your own version of the library function [strstr()](http://www.cplusplus.com/reference/cstring/strstr/), with the following function interface: int myStrStr (char  * haystack, char * needle, char * buffer);